the history of emoticons

 In 1997, the world was in the midst of a technological revolution.
 Text messaging and email were moving to the forefront of communication and people were using expressive emotions made from punctuation marks (ascii emoticons).
 Hundreds of these had been created as an art form, but only :) and :( were really understandable and being used.
 It was then that Nicolas Loufrani (Smiley CEO) started experimenting with Smileys to create animated faces that corresponded to the emoticons made from plain punctuation marks.
 They became enhanced for more interactive use in digital, creating the world’s first graphical emoticons or emojis as they have now become affectionately known.

-Emoticons are published in an American magazine
+Emoticons in Puck magazine

 Scott Fahlman is credited with creating the first Ascii emoticon used for internet communications and set the rules for their usage, which he thought would help people on a message board at Carnegie Mellon on September 19th, 1982 to distinguish serious posts from jokes.

 In 1997, Nicolas Loufrani starts to create icons based on Smiley to replace the popular 'text emoticons' made solely of punctuation marks.
 From these world’s first graphical emoticons and 3D Smileys Loufrani publishes an online dictionary of emoticons translated against the pre-existing emoticons made of punctuation marks.

 Emoticons go mobile

 In 2000 Smiley makes its emoticon directory available for download on mobile phones and launches the first email emoticon service offering 1000s of emoticons for free.
 The Japanese start using the word emoji, which is their translation for emoticon.

 Emoticons a growing language